Mathematics (MATH)

 MATH 302.
 Differential Equations.
 4.

-Prerequisite: Math 222 Calculus II or AP Calculus BC or permission of instructor.
+Prerequisite: Math 222 Calculus II, AP Calculus BC or permission of instructor.

 MATH 310.
 Probability and Statistics.
 4.